deeedob/thesis/content/10_introduction.md

 On Windows with MSVC the symbols are _not_ exported by default, and require explicit marking with `__declspec(dllexport)`.
 On Unix based system we use the visibillity attribute.
-Since by default all symbols are exported on these platform this attribute could be seen as superfluous, it is still nice to be explicit here.
+Since by default all symbols are exported on these platforms, rendering this attribute seemingly redundant, it remains advantageous to maintain clarity.
 This would also allows us to control the visibillity in the linking step by simply using the linker flag `-fvisibility=hidden` to hide all symbols.

 The function `void lib_hello()` is additionally marked with `extern "C"` to provide C linkage, which makes this function also available to clients loading